martinhickson/reflections8/README.md

 This fork is changed to use java8 instead of guava.

+@aschoerk/reflections8 check mentioning

-@github/baelec perhaps we can merge our efforts as I see that you went a similar path with your fork
+@baelec/reflections perhaps we can merge our efforts as I see that you went a similar path with your fork

 ```xml
 <dependency>